Bhagita/hello-git/README.md

 	a.
 First make a change.
 This will show up with 'git diff'.
 	b.
 Secondly add the files to staging area.
 This will show up with ' git diff HEAD'
 	c.
 Third commit the files.
 Now you cannot see changes anymore with 'git diff HEAD' since you are uptodate.
+	d. use 'git diff --staged' to see your latest staged diff.